nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `ledit 3 1 hw/Textbook hw/Exercise 5` Edits the homework list of 1st lesson of the 3rd student to contain `Textbook` and `Exercise 5` only.

 ### Viewing the Schedule

+TAB provides a feature for you to view a calendar with your lessons within the application itself.

 --------------------------------------------------------------------------------------------------------------------